webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 actual practice no implementations did.
 WebGL2 did generally support points larger than 1 pixel but, (a) lots of GPUs only supported a max size of 64 pixels and (b) different GPU would clip or not clip based on th center of the point.
-So, it's arguably a good thing WebGPU doesn't support points.
-This forces you to implement a portable solution.
+So, it's arguably a good thing WebGPU doesn't support points of sizes other than 1.
+This forces you to implement a portable point solution.

 ---